-Your pull cord light switch is suitable for indoor use only but is NOT suitable for use in bathrooms.
+Your pull cord light switch is suitable for indoor use only.
+If installing in a bathroom, always ensure that this is beyond bathroom zones 0, 1 & 2.

-Your pull cord light switch can be used in either a I-way or a 2-way installation.
+Your pull cord light switch can be used in either a 1-way or a 2-way installation.
 Note: The earth connections are not shown in these diagrams but they are essential.